jrdennisoss/dosboxrm/RMDOS_API.md

 Opens a media handle (MPEG decoder / player) for the given DOS filepath, and returns the new media handle.
 If the file does not exist, then a zero media handle is returned.
 The filepath is passed in via a pointer to a null-terminated string; `param2` is the segment, and `param1` is the offset.
-If subfunc has the 1000h flag set, then the filepath is NOT treated as null-terminated string, but rather the first byte being the string length.
+If subfunc has the 1000h flag set, then the filepath is NOT treated as null-terminated string, rather, the first byte will specify the string length.

 I have seen three different subfunction values passed into this function.
 Return to Zork always seems to use 0002h, "SPLAYER.EXE" uses 0001h, and "FMPTEST.EXE" uses 1001h.
-I'm not sure why the difference between, the 1 and 2, but I currently accept anything for the subfunction parameter and just log a warning if I get something that's not expected.
+I'm not sure why there is a difference between the 1 and 2, but I currently accept anything for the subfunction parameter and just log a warning if I get something that's not expected.
 One theory is that the 0002h tells the open function to parse any suffixed arguments (e.g. "/l") on the filepath and the 0001h tells the open function that the filepath is to be opened exactly as-is, but this is just a guess.

 As mentioned above, the filepath string could have a "suffix" appended to it.
 For some assets, the Return to Zork game appends a "/l" (that's a lower-case "L", not the number one) to the filepath string.
 This is only done on assets that are intended to loop such as scene backgrounds.
-The ReelMagic emulator implements this behavior and put the new opened player into a "loop mode" when this flag set.
+The ReelMagic emulator implements this behavior and puts the new opened player into a "loop mode" when this flag set.
 In "loop mode" the video will loop/play forever until it is destroyed.

 ### Command/Function 02h - Close Media Handle
 Closes the given media handle and frees all resources associated with it.
-Always returns zero, but as far as I can tell, noone checks the return value.
+Always returns zero, but as far as I can tell, no one checks the return value.

 ### Command/Function 03h - Control/Play Media Handle
 This is either "control" or "play" media handle, I'm not sure which.
 I have only observed the following